anevh/FIDORA/README.md

 # CoMet
-#list of functions we should include \n
+#list of functions we should include
 #calibration curve